-Q) E-TEC Engine Storage Mode
+Q) E-TEC Engine Storage Mode (Feature is not available on ACE models)

 Displays "OIL" when the storage mode procedure is initiated.

 R) Lap Record Mode

 With this mode, vehicle speed, engine revolutions per minute (RPM) and a preselected function in display 1 can be recorded at the same time during a period of time defined by the operator.